-- 8. Please refrain from contacting Committee members.
+- 7. Please refrain from contacting Committee members.
 The Scholarship Committee spends a great deal of time carefully reviewing each application.
 If the Committee finds that it needs additional information from an applicant, a committee member will contact your son or daughter.
 After the Committee has chosen a recipient, all applicants will receive written notices regarding their applications.
 Please do not call or otherwise contact committee members to check on the status of your son's or daughter's application.
-The Committee is committed to making its decision by mid-May 2023. - 9.
-Don't dread all this.
+The Committee is committed to making its decision by mid-May 2023. - 8.
 It's not as bad as it sounds.
 The worst part of this process is having to get it all done early.
-Once your son or daughter receives an award for financial aid, the process will seem to have been time well-spent.
+Once your son or daughter receives an award for financial aid, the process will seem to have been spent well.
 Forge ahead and keep your eye on the prize.
 Good luck!